-Following the tradition of local monasteries, Preveli played a key role in the history of the island, especially during World War II.
-The monastery is, in fact, a complex fo two monastic buildings, one of them abandoned long ago.
+Following the tradition of local monasteries, Preveli Monastery played a key role in the history of the island, especially during World War II.
+The monastery is, in fact, a complex of two monastic buildings, one of them abandoned long ago.

-The natural landscape surrounding Preveli includes fantastic gorges and a wonderful river that works is way to the beach surrounded by the island’s second important palm grove.
+The natural landscape surrounding Preveli includes fantastic gorges and a wonderful river that works its way to the beach surrounded by the island’s second important palm grove.

-If you’re staying in other regions of Crete and don’t feel like driving all the way to Rethymnon on a rainy day, you can also discover gorgeous monasteries, some of them with interesting museums you can visit.
+If you’re staying in other regions of Crete and don’t feel like driving to Rethymnon on a rainy day, you can also discover gorgeous monasteries, some of them with interesting museums you can visit.

 You can do the same if you’re staying in Chania.
 The Akrotiri Peninsula is home to Agia Triada, another monastery known for its wine production, as well as Gouverneto Monastery and the abandoned Katholiko.